Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   - `FABRIC_CAPACITY_ADMINS` is a comma-separated list of users and service principals that will be added as capacity admins to the newly created Fabric capacity.
 If you are using an existing capacity, you can leave this blank.
 But in that case, make sure that your account and the principal (service principal or managed identity) are [added as Capacity Administrators](https://learn.microsoft.com/fabric/admin/capacity-settings?tabs=fabric-capacity#add-and-remove-admins) to that capacity, as mentioned in the [pre-requisites](#pre-requisites).
   - Leave `ALDS_GEN2_CONNECTION_ID` blank for the first run.
 The creation of the Fabric connection to ADLS Gen2 is a manual step which is done after the deployment of the resources.
 Once the connection is manually created, the connection ID is then updated in the `.env` file and the script is run again.
 This time, the script will create the Lakehouse shortcut to your ALDS Gen2 storage account.

-* For the following step you have 2 authentication options:
+- For the following step you have 2 authentication options:

   1. **Managed Identity authentication** (Recommended as it does not require dealing with secrets)
       - Create or use an existing Azure VM and assign it a Managed Identity.
-If you need to create a new VM, follow the instructions in the [Setting up an Azure VM for Authentication with Managed Identity](#optional-setting-up-an-azure-vm-for-authentication-with-managed-identity) section.
+If you need to create a new VM, see the instructions [here](#how-to-use-a-managed-identity-for-authentication).
       - Connect to the VM and open a bash shell
       - Authenticate to Azure using the VM Managed Identity

         ```bash
         az login --identity
         ```

       - Execute following steps from this authenticated shell
   2. **Service Principal + Client Secret authentication** (Consider using [certificate credentials](https://registry.terraform.io/providers/microsoft/fabric/latest/docs/guides/auth_spn_cert) instead of secrets)
       - [Create a secret](https://registry.terraform.io/providers/microsoft/fabric/latest/docs/guides/auth_spn_secret#creating-client-secret) for the service principal.
 If you are not permitted to create secrets, request the secret from the team responsible for secret management.
       - Update `.env` file with the `APP_CLIENT_ID` and `APP_CLIENT_SECRET` values.
       - Import the environment variables file and authenticate to Azure with Service Principal

         ```bash
         source .env
         az login --service-principal -u $APP_CLIENT_ID -p $APP_CLIENT_SECRET --tenant $TENANT_ID --allow-no-subscription
         ```

       - Execute following steps from this authenticated shell

-* Review [setup-infra.sh](./infra/setup-infra.sh) script and see if you want to adjust the derived naming of variable names of Azure/Fabric resources.
+- Review [setup-infra.sh](./infra/setup-infra.sh) script and see if you want to adjust the derived naming of variable names of Azure/Fabric resources.
 The Azure and Fabric resources are created using Terraform.
 The naming of the Azure resources is derived from the `BASE_NAME` environment variable.
 Please review the [main.tf](./infra/terraform/main.tf) file to understand the naming convention, and adjust it as needed.

-* Run the [setup-infra.sh](./infra/setup-infra.sh) script from the authenticed shell in the previous step to deploy the Azure and Fabric resources:
+- Run the [setup-infra.sh](./infra/setup-infra.sh) script from the authenticed shell in the previous step to deploy the Azure and Fabric resources:

   ```bash
   ./setup-infra.sh